Click on button above to view AL Watches/Warnings/Special Wx Statements.

 SATURDAY

-Mostly cloudy.
-A chance of showers and thunderstorms in the evening, then a chance of showers with a slight chance of thunderstorms after midnight.
-Lows in the upper 50s.
+Mostly sunny.
+A chance of showers and thunderstorms in the afternoon.
+Highs in the lower 90s.
 Chance of rain 50 percent.

 12-48 Hr Surface Forecast Maps, TWC 4-Panel Surface Forecast, Fire Danger, Day 1 Precip, Day 2 Precip, Days 1-5 Precip, Severe Weather Pot.-Day 1, Day 2